 14. State Some Precaution Measures that Maintenance Workers Should Take at the Working Site

-The questioner seeks to know whether you are familiar with the necessary safety precautions when working.
+The interviewer seeks to know whether you are familiar with the necessary safety precautions when working.

 Tip #1: State the safety measure you should ensure at the working site